Chairman and Founder of Bread of Life Ministries

 In the summer of

-1993 we started a Mobile Sunday School for the dozens of children who
+1993 we started a portable Sunday School for the dozens of children who

 were coming to the bus each week for food.
 The program, which we later